Parce Domine: Liturgical use

 Parce Domine is a Lenten lament.
 The first half of the text comes from one of the responsories designated to be sung by the choir during the imposition of the ashes on Ash Wednesday.
 It has been prescribed universally for the Latin Church by the Missale Romanum of Pope Pius V since 1596 as the hymn to be sung during the imposition of the ashes which was to be done before the celebration of the Holy Mass on Ash Wednesday.

 The 1961 Liber Usualis lists Parce Domine is an antiphon to be sung "at a time of penance."

 In a final plea for conversion, Parce Domine was also sung during executions of criminals before the Miserere.

 After the Restoration, Father J. Marbeuf composed a canticle entitled Parce Domine which was used in particular for the blessing of the Blessed Sacrament during Lent.
 This canticle is composed of seven verses which each include the evocation of a disorder of the world, of France, of society or of the troubles caused by infidel Christians; it was a sort of catharsis where all the sins were brought to light.
 The sinners then asked Christ for his forgiveness, declared their love to him and asked him to forget their faults.

 Parce Domine was a popular hymn in the parish through the 20th century.

-Along O, Roma nobilis, it was chosen as one of the hymns of the 1950 Jubilee decreed by Pope Pius XII, and was meant to insist on the penitential dimension of this Holy year after the Second World War.
+Along O, Roma nobilis, it was chosen as one of the hymns of the 1950 Jubilee decreed by Pope Pius XII, and was meant to insist on the penitential dimension of that Holy year after the Second World War.